EnesRafioglu/cps-uncertainty-specification-tool/README.md

 ## Generated output

-The generated page displays MATLAB text.
+The generated page displays MATLAB text and the parsed JSON.
 Each uncertain element gets its own zonotope.
 If a model has multiple continuous uncertain elements, the generator also emits a model-level joint continuous `zonotope(...)`.
 If a model has multiple binary uncertain elements, it emits a separate model-level joint `logicalZonotope(...)`.
+Continuous and binary joint zonotopes are kept separate.

 Dependencies for running the MATLAB output: